nod-ai/shark-ai/sharkfuser/README.md

 **Build Requirements:** cmake, ninja-build, clang, lld, IREE

-**Test Requirements:** catch2, lit, FileCheck, iree-opt, iree-compile, iree-run-module
+**Test Requirements:** catch2, lit, filecheck, iree-opt, iree-compile, iree-run-module

-Fusilli expects a pre-built IREE distribution to be installed (preferably in `/usr/local/`).
+Fusilli interfaces with IREE runtime through static linking (from a source build).
+It for now works off a CLI distribution to be installed (preferably in `/usr/local/`).
 It uses this to access binaries (like `FileCheck`, `iree-opt`, `iree-compile`, `iree-run-module`) as well as for direct integration of IREE compiler and runtime libraries through the C-API interface.

-Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html) is through Python (`pip install lit`).
+Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html), [`filecheck`](https://github.com/AntonLydike/filecheck) and IREE tools is through Python (`pip install lit`).
 Everything else should be available via `apt` based install.

 ### Build and Test (debug build)